pitchmuc/adobe-analytics-api-2.0/docs/cli.md

     "secret": "<your secret>",
     "scopes": "<your OAuth scopes>",
     "companyId": "<your globalCompanyId>",
-    "rsid": "<your default report suite ID>"
+    "rsid": "<your default report suite ID>",
+    "proxy": "<your proxy URL, e.g. http://proxy.example.com:8080>"
 }
 ```

 The `companyId` field skips the interactive company-selection prompt at startup.\
-The `rsid` field pre-sets the default report suite for the session.
+The `rsid` field pre-sets the default report suite for the session.\
+The `proxy` field is entirely optional — set it only if your network requires all traffic to go through a proxy (common in some corporate environments); omit it to connect directly.
+When set, it is applied to both `http` and `https` traffic, for every request the CLI makes (including the initial OAuth token exchange).

 You can generate a blank credentials file with: